TranslationalBioinformaticsIGTP/STARProtocols_Mazuelas_2022/README.md

 ```
 Rscript STARProtocols_Salmon_Alignment.R
 ```
-11. Please fill up `Sample.Info.Guide.csv` with your own sample information (fastq file name and sample name).

-12. Proceed to create a QC heatmap plot to see if your neurofibromaspheres are well differentiated running `STARProtocols_QC.R` in your command line.
+11. Proceed to create a QC heatmap plot to see if your neurofibromaspheres are well differentiated running `STARProtocols_QC.R` in your command line.
 ```
 Rscript STARProtocols_QC.R
 ```